sachingupta0019/sachingupta0019/README.md

 ---

 ## 🌱 I’m currently learning...
+- **Generative AI:** Exploring cutting-edge AI technologies to create innovative solutions using advanced machine learning techniques.
 - **PyTorch:** Delving into machine learning and exploring Generative AI to combine deep learning with practical applications.
+- **LangChain:** Developing applications that leverage large language models (LLMs) for dynamic and context-aware outputs.
+- **Hugging Face:** Gaining hands-on experience with pre-trained models and tools for fine-tuning and deploying state-of-the-art AI solutions.
+- **Fine-Tuning Models:** Enhancing AI performance by tailoring models to specific tasks and datasets, unlocking their full potential.
 - **AWS:** Enhancing my skills in cloud computing to build and deploy scalable, serverless applications.
 - **Docker and Kubernetes:** Embracing containerization and orchestration to ensure scalability and efficiency in web development.
-- **Magento2 Payment Integration:** Broadening my knowledge by integrating **Cybase payment gateways** into Magento-based e-commerce solutions using Python.

 ---